Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-This is as expected, since our notion of log pseudoholomorphic map involves more $\C^*$-quotients on the set of meromorphic sections than in the relative case.
-In the algebraic case, \cite[Theorem~1.1]{AMW} shows that an algebraic analogue of this projection map induces an equivalence of the virtual fundamental classes.
-We expect the same to hold for invariants/VFCs arising from our log compactification.\\
+This is as expected, since our notion of log $J$-holomorphic curve involves more $\C^*$-quotients on the set of meromorphic sections than in the relative case.
+In the algebraic case, \cite[Thm~1.1]{AMW} shows that an algebraic analogue of this projection map induces an equivalence of the virtual fundamental classes.
+We expect the same to hold for invariants/VFCs arising from our log moduli spaces.\\

 Approaching the rest of $(\star)$, the transversality issue aside, log moduli spaces constructed in this paper are often virtually singular in the sense that the (virtual) normal cone of each stratum is not necessarily an orbibundle.
 More precisely, $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ admits a stratification